800-Hour Yoga Therapy Diploma

 Tawow!
 Welcome!

-Our 800-Hour Yoga Therapy Certification is designed to prepare helping professionals to offer yoga therapy in their communities.
+Our 800-Hour Yoga Therapy Diploma is designed to prepare helping professionals to offer yoga therapy in their communities.

 IAYT defines yoga therapy as "the professional application of the principles and practices of yoga to promote health and well-being within a therapeutic relationship that includes personalized assessment, goal setting, lifestyle management, and yoga practices for individuals or small groups".